webpack/changelog-v5/guides/persistent-caching.md

 ## Internal workflow

-* webpack read the cache file.
+* webpack reads the cache file.
   * There is no cache file -> build without cache
   * `version` in the cache file doesn't match the `cache.version` -> build without cache
 * webpack compares the `resolve snapshot` with the filesystem